19.5.17 day 4 Almaden de la Plata, through El Real, to Monesterio, on the Via de la Plata Spanish Camino. 35kms – crazy!

 So, in my last blog I noted that the east-west route for today was clear from the top of the hill, and I knew which side of me the sun should be.
 But, I was distracted by the goats and made a major mistake, the worst I have ever made in terms of time spent going in the wrong direction.
 I did not take the option on the left.
 If it is dark, fellow walkers, be careful!
 Note to self: I have to be extra watchful in mornings.

-I realise, however, that when you walk alone, you get the autonomy but no support.
+When you walk alone you get the autonomy but no support.

-The same birds as yesterday were ‘boh boh’, answering each other across the path in the early morning sunshine.
+The same birds as yesterday went ‘boh boh’, answering each other across the path in the early morning sunshine.

 There were a whole lot more animals here than I had seen on the rest of the journey put together.
 Curly horned goats were eating voraciously, and pigs, sheep, chickens and even one lone peregrino.

-Not that I was giving myself a hard time, but I do belive that it was a matter of the tortoise and the hare: I had been impetuous and mind-less, and, interestingly, it happened on a day when I had decided to do twice as many kilometers.
+I was giving myself a hard time for impetuous and mind-less.
+It was interesting that it happened on a day when I had decided to do twice as many kilometers as usual.

-Anyway, I was going slowly, and without a doubt the smell had changed as the sun warmed the world up.
-There was more to sniff overall, less subtle, and, well, the beasts were ….pungent.
+I was going slowly, and without a doubt the smell had changed as the sun warmed the world up.
+There was more to sniff overall – the beasts were pungent!

-The rich, deep orange, red, and brown soil was so hard and so full of rocks, the drought had made great cleaves in it.
+The rich, deep orange, red, and brown soil was so hard and so full of rocks than the drought had made great cleaves in it.

-Time: there is simply getting through it, and just managing it.
-And then there is racing.
+Time: there is simply getting through it, and then there is racing.
 This walk is supposed to be about sampling every moment and being in the world, being in place, so to speak, so that I can see what is around me in glorious technicolor.
 That is what I have given myself the opportunity to do.

-Then from stage left, out of the scrub, comes the first solo peregrina, a woman also walking on her own.
-I nod hello and get no response so I leave her to herself.
+From stage left, out of the scrub, came the first solo peregrina, a woman also walking on her own.
+I nodded hello and gt no response so I left her to herself.

-Immediately I came across a huge flock of goats, tucked against the fence and around the gate, and guarded by one, no, two dogs.
+Immediately I came across a huge flock of goats, tucked against the fence guarded by one, no, two dogs.
 All was peaceful munching, dozing, and baa-ing.
-I moved through the throng, and was about to do the right thing and close the gate, when I picked up a change in energy and heard the goats starting to bleat, and then I saw that the dogs were on their feet.
-I looked and the female walker behind me was obviously scared.
+I moved through the throng, and was about to do the right thing and close the gate, when I picked up a change in energy and heard the goats starting to bleat.
+It was then I saw that the dogs were on their feet.
+I looked up and the female walker behind me was obviously scared.
 Her fear was transmitting to the animals – she was frozen.

-I went back and accompanied her out and tried various languages to communicate, but she seemed to speak none of them, so I left her to her own pace and went on.
+I went back and accompanied her out.
+I tried various languages to communicate, but she seemed to speak none of them, so I left her to her own pace and went on.

-I reflect that this walking lark is a test of how I cope with thinking on my feet, how I deal with obstacles such as metal gates, goats or water blocking the way.
+I reflected that this walking lark is a test of how I cope with thinking on my feet, how I deal with obstacles such as metal gates, goats or water blocking the way.

 Pools of unfathomable beauty were reflective and languid.
 They made me want to stop and sit for ever.